explosion/healthsea/README.md

 ## 🪐 spaCy project
 The ```project``` folder contains a [spaCy project](https://spacy.io/usage/projects) which builds and trains the healthsea pipeline with spaCy v3.

 Use ```spacy project run``` inside the project folder to get an overview of all possible commands and assets.
-For more detailed documentation visits the [project folders readme](https://github.com/thomashacker/healthsea/tree/main/project).
+For more detailed documentation, visit the [project folders readme](https://github.com/thomashacker/healthsea/tree/main/project).
 The ```project.yml``` file contains all commands, scripts and variables, which can be also changed.

 ## ✨ Demo
-The ```demo``` folder contains a [streamlit app](https://streamlit.io/) which visualizes an analyzed dataset and gives product recommendation for specific health conditions.
+The ```demo``` folder contains a [streamlit app](https://streamlit.io/) which visualizes an analyzed dataset and gives product recommendations for specific health conditions.

-For more detailed documentation visits the [demo folders readme](https://github.com/thomashacker/healthsea/tree/main/demo).
+For more detailed documentation, visit the [demo folders readme](https://github.com/thomashacker/healthsea/tree/main/demo).

 ## ⭐️ Features
 This project includes following features: